sagecontinuum/sage-data-client/README.md

 pip3 install sage-data-client
 ```

-If you prefer to install this package into a Python virtual environment or are unable to install it system wide, you can use use the [venv](https://docs.python.org/3/library/venv.html) module as follows:
+If you prefer to install this package into a Python virtual environment or are unable to install it system wide, you can use the [venv](https://docs.python.org/3/library/venv.html) module as follows:

 ```sh
 # 1. Create a new virtual environment called my-venv.